aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 {: .mx-auto.d-block :}
 **CockroachDB tracks near-ideal linear scaling — PostgreSQL diverges as WAL contention grows**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-Raw write throughput scales from 1.2/s at concurrency 1 to 28.6/s at concurrency 32 — **89% scaling efficiency**.
+Raw write throughput scales from 1.2/s at concurrency 1 to **109/s at concurrency 256** — a 91x improvement with 256x more writers.
 Each writer gets its own Raft entry on an available node without waiting on a shared flush queue.
-PostgreSQL diverges from linear as WAL contention grows; CockroachDB does not.
+PostgreSQL diverges from linear well before c=64 as WAL contention saturates; CockroachDB keeps scaling.

 ### Flat latency under increasing load